Complete Guide to Carbohydrates

 Carbs are particularly useful before and after physical exercise, when muscles need to replenish their glycogen stores.
 Outside of activity, prioritize low-glycemic index sources to maintain stable blood sugar.

-Spot hidden sugars on labels
+Detect hidden sugars on labels

-Adjust the amount to your lifestyle
+Adjust quantity to your lifestyle

 The crucial role of fiber

-Fiber is a type of carb that the human body doesn't digest, but it plays a fundamental role in digestive health, blood sugar control, and satiety.
+Fiber is a type of carb the human body doesn't digest, but it plays a fundamental role in digestive health, blood sugar control, and satiety.
 It is divided into soluble fiber (which forms a gel in the gut) and insoluble fiber (which increases stool volume).

 A high-fiber diet is associated with a reduced risk of cardiovascular disease, type 2 diabetes, and certain cancers.
 The goal is to reach 25 to 30 g per day, while most people only consume 15 to 20 g.

-Low-carb vs low-glycemic: which approach?
+Low-carb vs. Low-glycemic: which approach?

 FoodCraft Tip